-Matewai has worked as an empowerment coach alongside rangatahi and wahine to strengthen their mental, physical and emotional wellbeing, to build their resilience, self-confidence, self-love and self-esteem to achieve success in all areas of their lives.
+Her goal is to help build their resilience, self-confidence, self-love, and self-esteem to achieve success in all areas of their lives.
 She is passionate about reconnecting Māori to their cultural identity and heal past traumas through both Te Ao Māori and Te Ao Pākehā methodologies.

 Moko has worked in holistic Māori healing for more than 25 years.
 He has worked in Mataatua, Te Tairāwhiti and as far as Tāmaki Makaurau.